azuredevcollege/trainingdays/day6/challenges/challenge1.md

  […]
  ```

  This command displays system wide information regarding the Docker installation.
 Information displayed includes the kernel version, number of containers and images.
-At the moment, we don't have any runnning, paused or stopped containers on our system.
+At the moment, we don't have any running, paused or stopped containers on our system.
 Also we don't have any container images pulled.
 This will change in a few minutes.
 But before running our first Docker container, let's learn "how to use Docker cli?"
 ***
 **3: Let's see "How to become a Docker Cli master?"**